Are you tired of being tired?

 4. EAT AN EARLIER LIGHTER DINNER

 6. CREATE AN EASEFUL EVENING ROUTINE/RITUAL

 7. MAKE YOUR BEDROOM A HAVEN FOR SLEEP + TURN LIGHTS OUT BY 10 P

 IF YOU WAKE IN THE NIGHT:

 If you have had a disruptive sleep pattern for a long time, it can take a while to get into a healthy rhythm.
 An imbalance of hormones can result in night waking.
 In some cases, the cortisol (wake up hormone) is secreted in the early morning hours.
 If this happens, and you wake up, here are some things you can do:

 INTERESTED IN ESTABLISHING MORE HEALTHY HABITS?

 If you are interested in the topic of how to align your body with the rhythms of nature for better sleep as well as for optimal energy, and if you are interested in better understanding how you can create a daily routine to support your health, please contact me.
-As a Yoga Health Coach, I am a holistic wellness provider trained and practiced in the daily habits and health principles of yoga and Ayurveda.
+As a certified health coach, wellness educator and yoga instructor, I am trained in the daily habits and health principles of Ayurveda, diet therapy, stress reduction, yoga.
 I help people up-level their habits for vibrant living.

 Downloadable tip sheet: